 Secondly, explanation on the basis of consciousness can escape this limitation.
 I do not mean, of course, that such explanation is not to be reached through the series of revisions involved in the self-correcting process of learning.
-Nor do I mean that, once explanation is coached, there remains to cossibility of the sinor revisions that leave basic lines intact but attain a greater exactitude/ and a greater fullness of detail.
-Again, I must continuing fund and new denotions, that have nature and so in an accordage are in utable, that there could not be applicable.
-That is excluded is the redical revision that involves a shift in the fundamental terms and relations of the explanatory second of the huben koordedge underlying existing componisons, mathematics and empirical science.
+Nor do I mean that, once explanation is reached, there remains no possibility of the minor revisions that leave basic lines intact but attain a greater exactitude and a greater fullness of detail.
+Again, I am not contending here and now that human nature and so human knowledge are immutable, that there could not arise a new nature and a new knowledge to which present theory would not be applicable.
+What is excluded is the radical revision that involves a shift in the fundamental terms and relations of the explanatory account of the human knowledge underlying existing common sense, mathematics and empirical science.